Roberto-Teigeiro/Roberto-Teigeiro.github.io/_posts/2020-02-26-flake-it-till-you-make-it-copy.md

 **Electoral fraud:** It is the manipulation of electoral processes to influence the results, through the buying of votes, alteration of electoral records, ballot forgery, among other illicit methods.

 ### Preventive Measures

+**Transparency and access to information:** Promote transparency in public management and ensure access to relevant information for citizens.
+This includes disclosing information about budgets, contracts, government decisions, and other pertinent data.

+**Strengthening institutional integrity:** Establish and strengthen independent, impartial, and efficient institutions and control mechanisms.
+This involves promoting accountability, improving financial management, and implementing effective internal controls in both public and private organizations.

+**Education and awareness:** Foster civic education and raise awareness about the risks and consequences of corruption.
+This includes promoting a culture of integrity, ethics, and moral values from an early age, as well as providing training and awareness programs for public officials and business leaders.

+**Citizen participation:** Encourage active citizen participation in decision-making and public affairs oversight.
+This can be achieved through the promotion of mechanisms such as public hearings, popular consultations, and the use of technology for e-participation.

+**Establishment of anti-corruption laws and regulations:** Implement and enforce clear and effective laws and regulations against corruption.
+This includes transparency laws, conflict of interest regulations, political financing laws, among others, as well as mechanisms for reporting and protecting whistleblowers.

+**International cooperation:** Foster cooperation among countries to combat corruption at the international level.
+This includes the exchange of information, extradition of individuals involved in corruption offenses, and collaboration in joint investigations.

+**Use of technology:** Utilize technological tools and electronic systems to enhance transparency, streamline processes, and reduce opportunities for corruption.
+This includes the use of electronic platforms for public procurement, digital records, and tracking and monitoring systems.